What does an Addiction Counselor in Georgia do? What is Their Job Role?

 Clinical Supervision Explained

-Counselors must get certification and training, and they also have the benefits of their education and work experience.
+Counselors must get alcohol drug abuse certification and training, and they also have the benefits of their education and work experience.
 Clinical supervision is the finishing process for professional counselors; it is a guided learning process.
 Paired with a senior supervision level counselor, the supervised counselor gets an immersion in a learning environment.
 Drug abuse education gets its test in real-life applications in the clinical settings where counselors must interact with patients and their families.
 The role of the counselor extends to education.
 In all the roles that the counselor must perform, communications are key.
 They must be able to form concepts and communicate about them to colleagues, team members, and patients.

 In clinical supervision, the primary method is observation and feedback, but the environment is necessary too.
 The learning environment must encourage new ideas, professional and personal growth, and critical self-assessment.
 The counselor must develop and strengthen critical thinking skills.
 The learning cycle for a substance abuse counselor does not end with exams and certification.
 The professional learning experience is a career-long undertaking that must be self-sustained.